 Accommodation is provided in our research camp.
 There are three shared houses and a communal braai area.
 Houses have a kitchen (basic cutlery, crockery and appliances included), twin beds and a bathroom with flushing toilets and hot, gas showers.
-You will be sharing with 2-3 other people, depending on the number of assistants currently on the project.
+You will be sharing with 2-6 other people.
+Depending on the number of assistants on the project some rooms may be co-ed.
+If uncomfortable with this, let us know and we can try to accommodate your needs.
+Our research camp is also home to a number of friendly dogs.

 The accommodation is self-catering, and you are responsible for buying and preparing your own food, as well as doing your own washing up and keeping the kitchen clean.
 Items such as toilet paper, washing up liquid and laundry detergent are not provided, so you will also need to shop for these.
 The tap water in the camp is clean and drinkable, and hot water is available.
 Fridge and freezer space is provided, but these are shared between house mates.
 Pillows, pillow cases, and a fitted sheet are provided but you need to bring a sleeping bag and towels.
 You are required to keep your own living and working space clean and tidy.
 This includes your house, office space and any communal areas you might use.